-We have audited the accompanying financial statements of the governmental activities and each major fund of the Aberdeen Township Fire District No. 1 (the "District") as of and for the year ended which collectively comprise the Fire District's basic financial statements as listed in the table of contents December 31, 2020.
+We have audited the financial statements of the governmental activities and each major fund of the Township of Aberdeen Fire District No. 1 (the "District"), as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.